TerrestrialBiped/Super-Supportive-Timeline/README.md

 **NOTES ON TIME SYSTEMS**

 When it is ambiguous what time system is being referenced (e.g., earth years or Artonan years) I default to assuming it is the time system that matches the language of conversation.
-E.g., if an Artonan says "three years" when speaking English, I assume they mean earth years.
+E.g., if an alien says "three years" when speaking English, I assume they mean earth years.
 If they say it while speaking Artonan, I assume they mean Artonan years.
 Occasionally textual details convince me otherwise; my judgment calls are described in the footnotes.

 One Artonan day is approximately twenty-six earth hours (ch 27).
 Hence, twelve Artonan days is roughly thirteen earth days.